-- No Absences in a Trimester: The student and family are congratulated and recognized for their exceptional diligence and commitment to education. - Three Absences in a Trimester: If a student is absent, with or without a valid excuse, three times in a Trimester, it is considered a serious issue.
+- No Absences in a Trimester: The student and family are congratulated and recognized for their exceptional diligence and commitment to education. - Three Absences in a Trimester: If a student is absent three times in a Trimester, it is considered a serious issue.
 At this point, the parent/guardian will be called to the school to meet with the Dean of Students or the Principal.
-At the meeting, the problem will be discussed and an attendance plan will be developed.
-If the absences are invalid or unexcused, the student may be considered chronically truant. - Six Absences in a Year: If a student is absent, with or without a valid excuse, six times in a year, it is considered a serious issue.
+At the meeting, the problem will be discussed and an attendance plan will be developed. - Six Absences in a Year: If a student is absent six times in a year, it is considered a serious issue.
 At this point, the parent/guardian will be called to the school to meet with the Dean of Students or the Principal.
-At the meeting, the problem will be discussed and an attendance plan will be developed.
-If the absences are invalid or unexcused, the student may be considered chronically truant. - Nine Absences in a Year: If a student is absent, with or without a valid excuse, nine times in a year, the student is at risk of not being promoted to the next grade.
+At the meeting, the problem will be discussed and an attendance plan will be developed. - Nine Absences in a Year: If a student is absent nine times in a year, the student is at risk of not being promoted to the next grade.
 The parent/guardian will be called to the school to meet with the Dean of Students or the Principal.
-The attendance plan will be reviewed and updated.
-If the absences are invalid or unexcused, the student may be considered chronically truant. - Ten or More Absences in a Year: If a student is absent, with or without a valid excuse, ten or more times in a year, the student may not be promoted to the next grade (including excused and/or unexcused).
-If the absences are invalid or unexcused, the student may be considered chronically truant.
+The attendance plan will be reviewed and updated. - Ten or More Absences in a Year: If a student is absent ten or more times in a year, the student may not be promoted to the next grade (including excused and/or unexcused).